 Are there any special catering needs?

-- Once you have a sense for the type of food you’ll need to arrange (a meal, snacks, or coffee service, for example), take careful note of allergies and other nutritional concerns.
+- Once you know the type of food, you’ll need to arrange (a meal, snacks, or coffee service, for example), consider allergies and other nutritional concerns carefully.

 Need help planning your next corporate event?